-At Karns Vision Center, we strive to provide comprehensive, primary and medical eye care for the whole family.
+At Karns Vision, we strive to provide comprehensive, primary and medical eye care for the whole family.
 Preventative eye exams are important to maintaining good eye health.
 Often, eye and vision problems do not have obvious symptoms or signs, but are easily diagnosed by an optometrist.
 By diagnosing eye and vision conditions early on, our optometrists are able provide treatment options and in many cases restore or prevent vision loss.
 The American Optometric Association recommends yearly comprehensive eye exams.

 Eye Exam and Consultation